Who We Are

 Mission Statement:

 The mission of S.A.
-Lifeline Foundation is to provide individuals, couples and families hope for recovery from sexual addiction and betrayal trauma through:
+Lifeline Foundation is to provide individuals, couples and families hope and tools for recovery from sexual addiction and betrayal trauma including:

 • providing educational resources